weeeBox/mobile-system-design/README.md

 - User's _perception_ of security is as important as the implemented security measures - make sure to discuss how you would educate your customers about data collection, storage, and transmission.

 #### Cloud vs On-Device
-At some point during the interview you might need to choose between running some functionality on a device and moving it to a cloud.
+At some point, during the interview, you might need to choose between running some functionality on a device and moving it to a cloud.
 The approach you select would have the biggest impact when it comes to _On-Device AI_ but can also be extended to any kind of data processing as well.

 **Advantages of running things in a cloud:**
-- Device independent - your customers are not limited by the characteristics of their devices.
+- Device-independent - your customers are not limited by the characteristics of their devices.
 - Better usage of client system resources - any intensive computation can be executed on the backend to save the device's battery.
-- Fast pace of changes - you don't need to release an update to all the clients in order to get the desired functionality available.
+- The fast pace of changes - you don't need to release an update to all the clients in order to get the desired functionality available.
 - Much bigger computational resources - your backend can autoscale as the load pressure grows.
 - Better security - the client code can be tampered and reverse engineered while the backend applications tend to be more secure.
 - Easier analytics and offline data analysis - you gather all the data you need in your data centers.